emsro/servio/src/iface/iface.md

 ========
 ## group: mode

-Set mode of servomotor
+Set mode of the servomotor

 ### cmd: mode disengaged

-Set servomotor to disengaged mode, no power applied
+Set the servomotor to disengaged mode, no power applied

 ### cmd: mode power <power = 0>

-Regulate power applied to the servomotor
+Regulate the power applied to the servomotor.
+Sign of value controls direction of the movement.
+1.0 is full power, 0.0 is no power, -1.0 is full reverse power.

-- _power_: Power between -1. and 1.
+- _power_: Power between -1.0 and 1.0
   - type: _float_
   - unit: __
 ### cmd: mode current <current = 0.0>

-Regulate current applied to the servomotor
+Regulate the current applied to the servomotor.
+Sign of value controls direction of the movement.
+Value is clamped based on current limits configuration.

 - _current_: Current level to set
   - type: _float_
   - unit: _A_
 ### cmd: mode velocity <velocity = 0.0>

-Regulate velocity applied to the servomotor
+Regulate the velocity applied to the servomotor.
+Value is clamped based on velocity limits configuration.

 - _velocity_: Velocity to set
   - type: _float_
   - unit: _rad/s_
 ### cmd: mode position <position = 0.0>

-Regulate position applied to the servomotor
+Regulate the position applied to the servomotor.
+The position will be clamped to fit within the current position limits.
+The way it is mapped depends on configuration of position_low_angle and position_high_angle.

 - _position_: Position to set
   - type: _float_
   - unit: _rad_
 ## cmd: prop <name>

-Get properties of servomotor
+Get properties of the servomotor

 - _name_: Property to get
   - type: _property_
 ## group: cfg

-Configuration commands for the servomotor
+Configuration commands for the servomotor.
+See configuration documentation to get list of existing fields.

 ### cmd: cfg set <field> <value>